 Infants can be baptized soon after birth.
 At the time of baptism, parents vow to practice their faith and provide a Catholic upbringing for the child.
 Adults who have never been baptized take part in the RCIA (Rite of Christian Initiation of Adults), and will typically be baptized at the Easter Vigil.
 The Catholic Church recognizes baptisms from other Christian denominations that baptize in the name of the Father, the Son, and the Holy Spirit.
 Thus, a person can only be baptized once.

 Baptisms take place every Sunday of the month at 12:30 p.m.
-Instructions for parents and Godparents are held the first and third Saturday of the month at 5:30 p.m.
-Please contact the Rectory to arrange for an instruction appointment and baptismal date.
+Instructions for parents and Godparents are held the first and third Saturday of the month at 6:30 p.m.
+Please call the Rectory and speak to the pastor to arrange for an instruction appointment and baptismal date.